-- Visit http://tplinkwifi.net, and log in with your TP-Link ID or the password you set for the router. - 2.
+- 1. Visit http://tplinkwifi.net, and log in with your TP-Link ID or the password you set for the router. - 2.
 Go to Advanced > Security > Access Control. - 3.
+Enable Access Control.

-Toggle on to enable Access Control. - 4.
-Select the access mode to either block (recommended) or allow the device(s) in the list. - To block specific device(s): - 1) Select Blacklist.
+4. Select the access mode to either block (recommended) or allow the device(s) in the list.

+To block specific device(s)

+1) Select Blacklist and click Save.